-This Fudgy Guinness Brownies with Dark Chocolate Ganache Recipe features rich, honey-sweetened chocolate brownies to balance out the flavor of stout.
+This recipe for Fudgy Guinness Brownies with Dark Chocolate Ganache features rich, honey-sweetened chocolate brownies to balance out the flavor of stout.
 They’re topped with a velvety layer of dark chocolate ganache to make them extra decadent!

 Guinness is a dry Irish stout that has rich brown color and coffee and caramel flavor notes thanks to roasted barley.
 It pairs really beautifully with a lot of baked goods, especially chocolate cakes and brownies.